-If you are traveling as a couple and want to bath in a Japanese hot spring together, here are our top picks for mixed-gender onsen close to Tokyo.
+If you are traveling as co-ed pair or group and want to bath in a Japanese hot spring together, here are our top picks for mixed-gender onsen close to Tokyo.

 Visiting an onsen, a Japanese hot spring, should absolutely be on your Japan bucket list.
 It is not only incredibly relaxing after a long day of walking or hiking, it is also apparently great for your health—plus many happen to be set among stunning scenery.

 One caveat though: it is usually a “ladies to one side, gentlemen to the other” affair.
 Hot springs are usually separated by gender.
-Meaning if you are traveling as a couple, there might be no one to ooh and aah with you over this amazing experience—just a group of grandmas or grandpas happily chatting away in a corner of the bath.
+Meaning if you are traveling in a mixed-gender group, there might be no one to ooh and aah with you over this amazing experience—just a group of grandmas or grandpas happily chatting away in a corner of the bath.

 Mixed-gender onsen: How-to and etiquette